William Tecumseh Sherman: Indian Wars

 Sherman regarded the expansion of the railroad system "as the most important element now in progress to facilitate the military interests of our Frontier".
 One of the main concerns of his postwar service was, therefore, to protect the construction and operation of the railroads from hostile Indians.
 Sherman's views on Indian matters were often strongly expressed.
-Following the 1866 Fetterman Massacre, in which 81 U.S. soldiers were ambushed and killed by Native American warriors, Sherman telegraphed Grant that "we must act with vindictive earnestness against the Sioux, even to their extermination, men, women and children".
+Following the 1866 Fetterman Massacre, in which 81 U.S. soldiers were ambushed and killed by Native American warriors, Sherman telegraphed Grant that in order to control the Bozeman Trail, "we must act with vindictive earnestness against the Sioux, even to their extermination, men, women and children".
 In 1867, he wrote to Grant that "we are not going to let a few thieving, ragged Indians check and stop the progress" of the railroads.

-In 1873, Sherman wrote in a private letter that "during an assault, the soldiers can not pause to distinguish between male and female, or even discriminate as to age.
+In 1873, at the height of the Modoc War conflict, Sherman wrote in a private letter that "during an assault, the soldiers can not pause to distinguish between male and female, or even discriminate as to age.
 As long as resistance is made, death must be meted out, but the moment all resistance ceases, the firing will stop and all survivors turned over to the proper Indian agent".
+This stance is credited with the near extermination and aggressive relocation of the Modoc Tribe.
+Defying Secretary of Interior Columbus Delano's orders to General Edward Canby to cede ancestral homelands to Kintpuash and his Modoc band, Sherman sent telegrams to Canby to "make an example" of the renegade Modoc.

 Displacement of the Plains Indians was facilitated by the growth of the railroads and the eradication of the bison.
 Sherman believed that bison eradication should be encouraged as a means of weakening Indian resistance to assimilation.
 He voiced this view in remarks to a joint session of the Texas legislature in 1875, although the U.S. Army under Sherman's command never conducted its own program of bison extermination.
 Sherman encouraged bison hunting by private citizens and, when Congress passed a law in 1874 to protect the bison from over-hunting, Sherman helped convince President Grant to use a pocket veto to prevent it from coming into force.